kiranaradhya-git/aws-minicapstone-week2-Kubernetes/README.md

 ```

-**13.4  Run and Test the docker images the Website from the RegistrLocally**
+### 2.6  Run and Test the docker images the Website from the Registr Locally

 To run events-api:
 ```